 She recalls a painful conversation a few years after her arrival in Utica.
 She was translating for her mother and suddenly found herself translating the words, “She probably won’t go to college.”

 “Because of my background as an immigrant, with a single mother and economic challenges, I was labeled.
 But Young Scholars saw that I had great potential and that I was willing to do the work.
 I loved studying but I needed to have that support system around me.
 Young Scholars provides the students with opportunity and then it’s up to the student to rise up to the challenge and work hard.”

 Senator James H. Donovan and John F. Kennedy middle schools and Thomas R. Proctor High School each maintain a room set aside for YSLPP students.
 As part of the program’s requirements, students must visit the room at least twice a week, but Matt said, “As it turns out, our students are in there all the time.”
 There they find YSLPP staff members, many of whom are graduate students in education at Utica College, always ready to help with tutoring, counseling, college applications, and more.
 The college students are often from backgrounds similar to the Young Scholars students’ serving as role models for what is possible.

 “The students know we’ll listen to them,” Matt said.
 “They know we respect each one as a person, and they can go to our staff with anything.”

-If students need more help, YSLPP offers a homework hotline staffed by Utica College work study students.
-They proactively call each student every school evening to ask them if they homework questions, even prodding students who may be reluctant to ask.
+If students need more help, YSLPP offers a homework hotline staffed by Utica College work-study students.
+They proactively call each student every school evening to ask them if they have homework questions, even prodding students who may be reluctant to ask.